 Explore the wild side of South Africa when you join a global team of participants to take part in big cat research.
 Your time in the field will help you develop a thorough understanding of these animals and improve your wildlife research skills as you contribute to valuable data gathering to ensure their long term survival.
 Your efforts will make a substantial contribution to United Nations Sustainable Development Goal #15, Life on Land.
 Expand your conservation knowledge, gain new skills, and kickstart your career in wildlife conservation.

-Work alongside our international research team collecting behavioural data on big cats, including lions and leopards, in partnership with international conservation organisations such as the Endangered Wildlife Trust.
+Work alongside our international research team collecting spatial utilisation, inter-species interactions, and prey preferences data on big cats, including lions and leopards, in partnership with international conservation organisations such as the Endangered Wildlife Trust.

-Learn how to use radio telemetry equipment to track lions across the savannah recording their location, number of individuals, sex, and behaviour with others of their species, other predators, as well as prey species.
-You might also have the chance to work on maintaining identification kits of the local leopards.
-The information gathered is used by reserve authorities to track the impact of predators on prey populations and help them make decisions about maintaining the health of the ecosystem within the protected area.
+Learn how to track lions across the savannah recording their location, number of individuals, sex, and behaviour with others of their species, other predators, as well as prey species.
+You might also have the chance to work on the identification of the local leopards and their spatial utilisation.
+The information gathered is used by reserve authorities to track the impact and preferences of predators on prey populations and help them make decisions about maintaining the health of the ecosystem within the protected area.

 Please note you can spend up to 12 hours a day collecting data which can be tiring, in the heat of the African sun.